 Dayton Metro Library levy

-The Dayton Metro Library is asking voters to approve another property tax levy, this time to transform day-to-day operational funding, as the library organization has operated at an annual deficit in most recent years.
+The Dayton Metro Library asked voters to pass its levy request to transform day-to-day operational funding, as the library organization has operated at an annual deficit in most recent years.

-The proposed tax is 1 mill for five years and would cost a homeowner $35 annually per $100,000 of home value, according to the county auditor.
+The proposed tax is 1 mill for five years and will cost a homeowner $35 annually per $100,000 of home value, according to the county auditor.

 The Dayton Metro Library has completely transformed its facilities over the past decade, rebuilding almost all of its libraries thanks to voter approval of tax funding in 2012.